akitiss/akitiss.github.io/README.md

 # About Me

-**April Li** is a junior studying Mechanical Engineering at Columbia University.
+April Li is a senior studying Mechanical Engineering at Columbia University.
 She is passionate about design and robotics.